Police Brutality Lawyers-Excessive Force Injuries

 The physical, emotional, and financial consequences of police brutality can be severe.
 Medical bills can add up quickly.
 If you or a loved one were involved in an altercation with law enforcement and believe that the police officer used excessive force to subdue or arrest you, you may have a claim for compensation for your injuries.
 Give us a call today for a free consultation.

-Situations which may give rise to a South Carolina police brutality or excessive force case include:
+Situations which may give rise to police brutality or excessive force case include:

 Police brutality can take many different forms, including: